 I’ve seen better but this is about average.

-I actually find this lens to be fantastic for black and white photography.
-Most of the vignetting issues go away and it does have better tonal detail than a lot of the higher element Canon and Nikon lenses.
+I actually find this lens to be fantastic for black-and-white photography.
+Most of the vignetting issues go away and it does have better tonal detail than a lot of the higher-element Canon and Nikon lenses.

 Yasuhara Anthy 35mm f1.8 Bottom Line

 If you’re looking for a lens for shooting at night or for black and white photography this lens is great, but for general use, it’s by no means perfect and it does have quite a few flaws.
-Whether those flaws are deal-breaking or not, you’ll have to decide that based on how you shoot.
+Whether those flaws are deal-breaking or not, you’ll have to decide based on how you shoot.

 For night shooting it performs really well since you don’t see the vignetting, and it doesn’t have any serious issues with astigmatism like the Canon RF 35mm f1.8.

 It does have some sort of rear reflection thing going on that I showed in some test shots, but I haven’t seen it yet in real-world shooting.

 The most annoying thing to me is the purple vignetting.
 It’s not easy to fix and requires quite a bit of noodling to completely remove.
 It’s best to just make a preset which is what I’ve done.